archmedian/policies/intl/privacy/regulations/index.md

 **✍️ [Sign the DPA online](https://app.hellosign.com/s/c0908a3d).**

-{{ product_name }} participates in the [EU-US and Swiss-US Privacy Shield Framework](https://www.privacyshield.gov/participant?id=a2zt0000000TP1OAAW&status=Active) to safeguard the transfer of personal data to the US, meeting the GDPR requirement for adequate data protection laws.
+{{ company_name }} participates in the [EU-US and Swiss-US Privacy Shield Framework](https://www.privacyshield.gov/participant?id=a2zt0000000TP1OAAW&status=Active) to safeguard the transfer of personal data to the US, meeting the GDPR requirement for adequate data protection laws.

 ## Subprocessors

-{{ product_name }} uses third party subprocessors, such as cloud computing providers and customer support software, to provide our services.
+{{ company_name }} uses third party subprocessors, such as cloud computing providers and customer support software, to provide our services.
 We enter into GDPR-compliant data processing agreements with each subprocessor, and require the same of them.

 You can see which subprocessors we use by application by viewing the following linked lists: